GonzaloGarciaContreras/Jupyter-Workspace/README.md

 ### How did the idea for the company (or project) come about?
 Robinhood’s story begins almost a decade ago at Stanford, where Baiju and Vlad met as roommates and classmates.

 After graduation they packed their bags for New York and built two finance companies, selling trading software to hedge funds.

 With their newfound experience in the world of finance, they realized that big Wall Street firms pay effectively nothing to trade stocks, while most Americans were charged commission for every trade.

 They soon decided it was more important to build products that would provide everyone with access to the financial markets, not just the wealthy.

 Two years after heading to New York, they moved back to California and built Robinhood—a company that leverages technology to encourage everyone to participate in our financial system.
-The company's name comes from its mission to "provide everyone with access to the financial markets, not just the wealthy".
-Tenev noted that executing a trade cost brokerages "fractions of a penny" but they typically charged fees of $5 to $10 per trade, as well as required account minimums of $500 to $5,000

 ### How is the company funded?
 How much funding have they received?